DonSchenck/containers-k8s-workshop/README.md

 Images are built in layers.
 Further, it is the default behaviour to cache the layers.
 This is important to consider, as it is often wise to build in a sequence from most-stable to least-stable layers.
 That way, if you need to rebuild one part (e.g. you changed your code and want to build a new version), it won't be necessary to reload all of the layers.

-The beginning layer may, itself, be an image that contains multiple layers.
-For example, if you want to build an images that runs an Nginx web site, you may wish to start with the image `nginx:1.15.1`, which itself is built using the Debian Linux distribution.
+The beginning layer itself is an image that typically contains multiple layers.
+For example, if you want to build an image that runs an Nginx web site, you may wish to start with the image `nginx:1.15.1`, which itself is built using the Debian Linux distribution.
 In this example, you don't have control over the operating system -- nginx chose Debian.

+<div style="background-color:black;color:white;font-weight:bold;">&nbsp;EXERCISE</div>
+Find the image `nginx:1.15.1` on docker hub and locate the documentation that indicates that Debian is the Linux distro being used.
+Hint: The Dockerfile is where it is specified.

 You could, however, start with `registry.access.redhat.com/rhel`, which would be the latest version of Red Hat Enterprise Linux (RHEL).
 In this case, you would then need to install nginx on top of RHEL, as well as any other necessary prerequisites.

-[Note: In order to use a Red Hat image, you need a Red Hat subscription]
+[Note: In order to use a Red Hat image, you must build your image on a RHEL-based machine or VM and will need a Red Hat subscription.]

 <hr>

 ##### Sidenote: Get your zero-cost copy of Red Hat Enterprise Linux
-If you'd like a zero-cost developer copy of Red Hat Enterprise Linux, and we as access to a number of cheat sheets, books, developement tools, and more, simply create an account at developer.redhat.com.
+If you'd like a zero-cost developer copy of Red Hat Enterprise Linux, and access to a number of cheat sheets, books, developement tools, and more, simply create an account at developer.redhat.com.
 It's free and takes only seconds to sign up with your email and a password.

 <hr>